catsmanac/ha_enphase_envoy_raw_data/README.md

 > [!CAUTION]
 > ⚠️ Sending PUT/POST requests to the Envoy is at your own risk!
 Only use this service action if you fully understand the required data format, the effect on the Envoy/IQ Gateway and accept the risk of potential negative impact on the Envoy operation.
 Also be aware that each new firmware pushed to your Envoy/IQ Gateway may expose different behavior and PUT/POST request effects may suddenly change. ⚠️

-This integration provides no entities, for entities use the core integration or another custom integration.
-It does **NOT** replace the [HA Core integration](https://www.home-assistant.io/integrations/enphase_envoy/), both can be used at the same time.
+This integration provides no entities, for entities use the core [HA Core integration](https://www.home-assistant.io/integrations/enphase_envoy/) or another custom integration.
+It does **NOT** replace the core integration, both can be used at the same time.
 The intent is to provide additional specialized and more rarely used service actions which are not present in the core integration.
 It can run without the core integration, but the core integration would be needed to provide the [typical Envoy entities](https://www.home-assistant.io/integrations/enphase_envoy/#capabilities).

 Under the hood, this custom integration is a stripped down fork of the HA core integration and it is using the same [pyenphase library](https://pypi.org/project/pyenphase/) for communication to the Enphase Envoy/IQ Gateway.
 Entity creation, scheduled data collection and auto detection are removed.
 Each Envoy needs to be added manually.
 Token handling and refresh for firmware version 7.0 and later is retained.